 The division of marital assets in an Oklahoma divorce case is designed to divide the total assets and debts of a married couple regardless of their income level.
 The Oklahoma Supreme Court has recognized that the contributions made to a marriage consist of more than just dollars and cents.
 It has stated in clear language that "the general rule is that the trial court should not consider how much either party contributed to the purchase of jointly-acquired property, because a gift from one to the other is presumed."
 Oklahoma divorce courts are required to evaluate only the values of the assets they are dividing and cannot punish one spouse for making less money during the marriage by awarding them a smaller portion of the marital estate.

 Additionally, Oklahoma divorce courts cannot examine the parties' personal conduct during the marriage in dividing assets and debts.
 Some divorce litigants would like to see parties who have engaged in marital infidelity or domestic violence punished by the divorce court by awarding them a smaller share of the marital estate.
 However, the court is prohibited from doing so.

 The equitable division of assets and debts in a divorce is a complex matter.
 In order to protect your separate property and to properly value marital assets, it is critical to have the legal representation of a skillful divorce attorney with a network of resources working for you.
-Schedule a free consultation today by calling at Law Firm of Oklahoma.
+Schedule a free consultation today by calling the Law Firm of Oklahoma at (405) 608-4990.